-The 7th ESU will take place from Monday 14 to Friday 18 July 2014 at the Aarhus University, Campus Emdrup, Denmark.
+The 7th ESU will take place from Monday 14 to Friday 18 July 2014 at Aarhus University, Campus Emdrup, Denmark.
+The campus is located in Copenhagen, only 10 minutes from the city centre and 25 minutes from the international airport.